RaspAP/raspap-docs/docs/wireguard.md

 These `iptables` rules are defined in WireGuard's [default settings](defaults.md) and may be modified if you wish.

+!!! note "Note"
-> :information_source: **Note:** If your VPN server is behind a NAT, you will need to open a UDP port of your choosing (51820 is the default).
+    If your VPN server is behind a NAT, you will need to open a UDP port of your choosing (51820 is the default).

 ## Kill switch
 :octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](insiders.md)